Home

 Margin financing

-What is portfolio margin?Portfolio margin is a method of calculating margin requirements in a trading account by evaluating the overall risk of an entire portfolio, rather than determining margin requirements for individual instruments as in the traditional approach.
-This method allows users to trade more efficiently and optimize their capital allocation, as it typically results in significantly lower margin requirem
+Portfolio margin is a method of calculating margin requirements in a trading account by evaluating the overall risk of an entire portfolio, rather than determining margin requirements for individual instruments as in the traditional approach.
+This method allows users to trade more efficiently and optimize their capital allocation, as it typically results in significantly lower margin requirements compared to the trad

-When you trade with margin, it affects your account risk.
-To know whether your account is currently at risk of being liquidated, you can check the risk control status of your account by clicking on the financing status under "Portfolio" in the Longbridge App.Margin LevelAn indicator to measure the risk status of your account.
-The margin level is divided into 4 levels: Safe, Medium, Cautious, Dangerous.
-(The examples
+This article explains the risk control mechanism of Longbridge Securities' margin financing.When you operate margin financing, it will affect your account risk.
+In order to help you understand whether your account is currently at risk of being liquidated, you can check the risk control status of your account in Longbridge App>Assets>Financing Status.1.
+Risk control statusAn indicator to measure the risk status of you

-When Does Margin Call Occur?
+Margin Call Rules

 Margin Call is triggered when there is a maintenance margin deficit, i.e. when Equity Balance < Maintenance Margin Requirement.
 The client is required to satisfy the margin call within 3 market days, including the date of the notice.The issued margin call will be slightly higher than the difference between the maintenance margin and equity balance to serve as a buffer for price volatility.Example for margin call: